 My family has been making wine for four generations and, in terms of quality and reputation, Santorini is the leader among Greece’s wine regions.
 Assyrtiko reigns dominant among the nine indigenous varieties.
 It’s been cultivated on the island for centuries without foreign injections; its vines grow horizontally in entwined wreaths for protection against the strong Aegean winds.

-Explore more on Destinations
+Explore more on the Mediterranean